- Degree Offered

-For further information about this requirement, please see: https://grad.uci.edu/admissions/applying-to-uci/gre.php
+For further information about the GRE as part of the application, please see: https://grad.uci.edu/admissions/applying-to-uci/gre.php

 To assess both the potential for academic research and the current technical communication skills of applicants, a sample of technical writing is required as part of the application.
 This should be a paper on a scientific topic written solely or primarily by the applicant.
 (For example, an honors thesis or term paper is a good technical writing sample, but a manuscript where the applicant isn’t the first author is not.)

 The internet-based Test of English as a Foreign Language (TOEFL-ibT) is required by the School of Social Sciences for all international applicants whose primary language is not English.
 (This requirement does not apply to citizens of Australia, Canada, New Zealand, South Africa, and the United Kingdom.)

 International applicants are required to submit language test scores with the application for admission.
 US citizens are not required to provide TOEFL scores.
 The School's TOEFL policy for US permanent residents and international applicants is here.